jpang7/jpang7.github.io/exorcist.md

 title: eXorcist RPG
 ---

-These are notes in case I forget something.
+eXorcist is an RPG in development with RPG Maker MZ and my own assets.
+These are notes for my future reference and a progress log.

 # Plugins